martijnsark/Project_Data_Visualization/README.md

 <br><br><br><br>

-This is the "Contact Page" this is where you find the Details to contact "Sint Lucas Eindhoven".
+This is the "Contact Page"; it's where you'll find the details to contact "Sint Lucas Eindhoven."

 <img width="600" height="400" src="Readme_Images/Contact.png" alt="image">